 You’ll discover over 1km of professionally staged illuminations and lighting along the woodland trails.
 Glimpse the beautiful deep waters of the Pool and the ancient woodland whilst stopping at carefully selected positions along the way to relax and enjoy this unique setting.

-Let’s go on a fossil hunt!
+Let’s go on a fossil hunt in Dorset!

 This is the perfect time of year to discover fossils along our world-famous Jurassic Coast as the beach exposes fossils unearthed following winter storms and the coastline erodes more rapidly.